-The Company evaluated subsequent events and transactions that occurred after the balance sheet date up to the date that the interim condensed financial statements were issued.
-Based upon this review, other than the event disclosed below, the Company did not identify any subsequent events that would have required adjustment or disclosure in the interim condensed financial statements.
+The Company evaluated subsequent events and transactions that occurred after the balance sheet date up to the date that the financial statements were issued.
+Based upon this review, other than as disclosed below, the Company did not identify any subsequent events that would have required adjustment or disclosure in the financial statements.